maxpowersi/evilportals/README.md

 Copy the portals you wish to use on the Tetra at `/root/portals/` or on the Nano at `/sd/portals/`

     scp -r portal-login root@172.16.42.1:/root/portals/

-Alternatively you can use [Filezilla](https://filezilla-project.org/) to copy the portalsgoogle.com/

-	Host: sftp://172.16.42.1 Username: root Password: lamepassword Port: 22

 Finally on the WiFi Pineapple web interface, start the Evil Portal module and then activate the portal you wish to use.